waiwera/waiwera/doc/user/setup_sources.rst

 However, some of these combinations are more useful than others.
 There is no point having multiple controls that independently assign different flow rates to the same source, for example, a deliverability control and a recharge control.

 Waiwera applies controls to a source in a pre-defined order -- in fact, the same order they have been described here.
+(The order in which they are specified in the JSON input file is not important.)
 So, for example, if a source did have both a deliverability control and a recharge control, the flow rate computed by the deliverability control would be overridden by the flow rate computed by the recharge control.
 Controls which do not compute a flow rate (e.g. limiters, direction and factor controls), but only modify flow rates computed by other controls, are applied last.

 .. source may change between injection and production (production_component value?)